 “From coast to coast that’s all you’ll hear, Of Joe the one man show.
 He’s glorified the horsehide sphere, Joltin’ Joe DiMaggio”

 Once again, the mythology often clouds the true magnificence of the Jolter and his accomplishments.
 Yet, more recently, a research paper by Don Chance of Harvard University put the streak into its correct context.
 Chance found that DiMaggio’s streak was a 1-in-3,394 occurrence.
 Moreover, he concludes that the probability of a 56-game hitting streak coming from any of the top one hundred hitters of all-time was 1-in-22.

 While the streak took a toll on Joe, leaving him sleepless, coffee-jangled and riddled with ulcers, it also chiselled his unique and lasting place in baseball history, and in the hearts of a nation.
 For once, no hyperbole was needed.
 DiMaggio’s on-field performance outshone his off-field celebrity.

 In 1942, Joe finally experienced defeat in the World Series as St Louis reigned supreme.
 The Yankees won their tenth title a year later, but DiMaggio and others were part of the war effort by then.
 Joe enlisted on 17th February 1943, rising to the rank of sergeant, stationed at Santa Ana, California; Hawaii; and later Atlantic City, New Jersey as a physical education instructor.

 Though he hated the notion, many believe DiMaggio was given special consideration due to his fame and popularity.
 Indeed, the Yankee Clipper ate and drank so well during the war that he gained ten pounds.
 Ever prideful, Joe demanded combat duty but was turned down.
 He was eventually released on medical discharge in September 1945.

 Giuseppe and Rosalia DiMaggio were among the thousands of German, Japanese and Italian immigrants classified as “enemy aliens” by the government after Pearl Harbor was bombed.
 They were forced to carry photographic identification at all times, and were not allowed to travel outside a five-mile radius from their home without a permit.
 Giuseppe was banned from the San Francisco Bay, ruining his chances of fishing, and his boat was ultimately seized.

 In January 1947, DiMaggio had surgery to remove a three-inch bone spur from his left heel.
-A skin graft was later required, as Joe faced a lengthy absence.
-He was unable to make his season debut until April 19th, and the rest of that month saw him struggle mightily at the plate.
+A skin graft was later required as Joe faced a lengthy absence.
+He was unable to make his season debut until 19th April, and the rest of that month saw him struggle mightily at the plate.
 Then, all of a sudden, almost as if a switch was flicked, the great one began hitting, and hitting, and hitting.

 Bucky Harris lost his job as manager, to be replaced by Casey Stengel, who catapulted the franchise to whole new levels of greatness.
-DiMaggio wouldn’t be around for a lot of it, but he still played a big role in the twilight of his career.
+DiMaggio would not be around for a lot of it, but he still played a big role in the twilight of his career.
 His appetite for winning never diminished, even as his skills eroded painfully.

 After months in bed, DiMaggio hauled himself into a heated pennant race with the Boston Red Sox, that sworn enemy.
 In the first game, he homered in a 5-4 Yankee win.
 In the second game, he homered twice as the Yankees triumphed 9-7.
-And, in the third game, he homered once more, as the Bombers swept a pivotal series.
-It was one of the most inspirational vignettes in Yankee history, as the great DiMaggio bravely put the team on his back and carried it to glory.
-The race was on.
+In the third game, he homered once more as the Bombers swept a pivotal series.
+It was one of the most inspirational vignettes in Yankees history as the great DiMaggio bravely put the team on his back and carried it to glory.

 All summer, the Red Sox and Yankees put their bodies on the line in pursuit of a pennant.
 With two games to go, both against Boston, New York was a game behind in the standings.
 A sweep in the Bronx would clinch the flag.
 Anything else would see the Red Sox advance to the World Series.

-“I’d like to thank the good lord for making me a Yankee,” he said.
+“I would like to thank the good lord for making me a Yankee,” he said.
 “This day certainly proves it’s great to be a Yankee.”
 The Bombers won the game as Joe went 2-for-4, setting up a final winner-takes-all showdown with Boston, scheduled for the following day.

-Boston closed the gap to 5-3 when DiMaggio couldn’t run down a drive off the bat of Bobby Doerr, inspiring the Clipper to take himself out of the game rather than hurt the chances of his team.
+Boston closed the gap to 5-3 when DiMaggio could not run down a drive off the bat of Bobby Doerr, inspiring the Clipper to take himself out of the game rather than hurt the chances of his team.
 The Yankees held out, clinching their sixteenth American League pennant, before beating the Dodgers once again to hoist another world championship.

 It was all like clockwork.

-Another title was secured in 1950, as Joe won his eighth World Series ring in twelve years as an active player.
+Another title was secured in 1950 as Joe won his eighth World Series ring in twelve years as an active player.
 He launched 32 home runs and drove in 122 runs, but it was his last great season.
 At 35, Joe had seen and done a lot.
 The future was banging on the door, and he could only ignore it for so long.
 Time was running out for the Yankee Clipper.

 For once, the Yankees’ future was embodied not by the staid centre fielder, but by the handsome country kid shoehorned beside him in the outfield.
 Mickey Mantle, he of blonde hair, blue eyes and comic book muscles, debuted with New York in 1951, and there was always ice between him and the man he was tabbed to replace.

-In the 1951 World Series, Mantle suffered a torn ACL after twisting his knee on a drainage hole in right-centre field at Yankee Stadium when DiMaggio called him off a ball late.
-The injury would affect Mickey throughout his legendary career, as he would never play another game without reams of bandages supporting the legs that ached unbearably.
+In the 1951 World Series, Mantle suffered a torn anterior cruciate ligament after twisting his knee on a drainage hole in right-centre field at Yankee Stadium when DiMaggio called him off a ball late.
+The injury affected Mickey throughout his legendary career, and he would never play another game without reams of bandages supporting the legs that ached unbearably.

-Joe hit just .263 in ’51, and that amounted to public humiliation for the great man.
+Joe hit just .263 in 1951, and that amounted to public humiliation for the great man.
 Rather than seeing his lifetime average erode any further, he retired, leaving the people wanting more.

 “I feel like I have reached the stage where I can no longer produce for my club, my manager, and my teammates,” he said.
 “I had a poor year, but even if I had hit .350, this would have been my last year.
 I was full of aches and pains and it had become a chore for me to play.
-When baseball is no longer fun, it’s no longer a game.”
+When baseball is no longer fun, it is no longer a game.”

 The Yankees retired his number in 1952.

 The world’s most famous movie star was initially reluctant to meet DiMaggio, fearing that he was the usual arrogant athlete.
-But after much wooing, Joe finally won Marilyn’s heart, and the couple eloped on 14th January 1954 in San Francisco.
-The most popular man and woman in America were duly joined in matrimony.
+However, after much wooing, Joe finally won Marilyn’s heart, and the couple eloped on 14th January 1954 in San Francisco.
+The most popular man and woman in America were joined in matrimony.
 It was almost too good to be true.

 At first, the relationship was sweet and full of love.
 Then, an incident supposedly happened following Monroe’s infamous skirt-blowing scene in The Seven Year Itch.
-True to his ethics, DiMaggio didn’t approve of such a salacious act, and various accounts state that he launched into a violent tirade.
+True to his ethics, DiMaggio did not approve of such a salacious act, and various accounts state that he launched into a violent tirade.
 A few weeks later, Marilyn filed for divorce citing mental cruelty during the nine-month marriage.
 It all ended in tears.